GabrielDeml/IWT/the_paper.md

 For the third, Gray markets, the ivory is often sold in live auctions (17) The legality of these are questionable.
 They may be completely legit, but there is a good chance that they are not (17).
 The questionability comes from items claiming that they predate the ban on ivory harvesting (17).

-, where the ivory is turned into trinkets and other objects (15).
-These objects are then sold to people like tourists who want to use the ivory for ornamental purposes.

-  It is estimated that poachers receive about $180 per exhibition (1).